projectacrn/acrn-hypervisor/doc/tutorials/using_zephyr_as_uos.rst

 Other :ref:`ACRN supported platforms <hardware>` should work as well.

 .. note::
-   A serial port connection to your platform is needed to see the Zephyr output if you use a different scenario than SDC (the default in this document).
+   This tutorial uses the (default) SDC scenario.
+If you use a different scenario, you will need a serial port connection to your platform to see Zephyr console output.

 Introduction to Zephyr
 **********************